The Boy Who Knew Too Much (The Simpsons): Cultural references

-While riding on the prison bus, Bart looks out the window and has a dream that features him, Huckleberry Finn and Abraham Lincoln on a raft going down a river in Springfield.
+While riding on the prison bus, Bart looks out the window and has a dream that features him, Huckleberry Finn and Abraham Lincoln on a raft going down a river.
 Mirkin said Swartzwelder had always enjoyed putting presidents into his jokes, and this was only one of his many references to Lincoln.
-Bart's claim to film star and recurring character Rainier Wolfcastle (a parody of Arnold Schwarzenegger) that his "last movie really sucked" and Chief Wiggum's subsequent claim of "magic ticket, my ass" are in reference to Last Action Hero, a Schwarzenegger film featuring magic tickets that was panned by critics.
-Additionally, Wolfcastle's wife is named Maria; Schwarzenegger's wife at the time was Maria Shriver.
+Bart's comment to Rainier Wolfcastle (a parody of Arnold Schwarzenegger) that his "last movie really sucked" and Chief Wiggum's subsequent "magic ticket, my ass" are in reference to Last Action Hero, a Schwarzenegger film featuring magic tickets that was panned by critics.
+Additionally, Wolfcastle's wife is named Maria; Schwarzenegger's wife at the time was Maria Shriver, a member through her mother of the Kennedy family.

+Skinner's determination to expose Bart's truancy is reminiscent of Ed Rooney's obsession with exposing Ferris Bueller's chronic truancy in Ferris Bueller's Day Off.
 Series creator Matt Groening has a cameo appearance as the court illustrator in the Quimby trial.
 He can be seen signing his name on his sketch.
 During the trial, Bart quips "the system works.
 Just ask Claus von Bülow".
 This is a reference to the British socialite who was accused of attempted murder, but was acquitted after two trials.
 Of the twelve jurors, Homer is the only one to vote "not guilty", angering the other eleven; the trial ends with Freddy being found not guilty.
 This is a reference to the film 12 Angry Men.
 During the trial, Homer sings the jingle of the cat food company Meow Mix in his head.
 Jasper, one of the jurors, wants the trial to be over so that he can go home and watch television.
 He says that tonight "the dog from Frasier will ride the dolphin from seaQuest".
-Both Frasier and seaQuest DSV were very popular on NBC, the highest-rated network in the United States for most of the 1990s.
+Both Frasier and seaQuest DSV were popular on NBC, the highest-rated network in the United States for most of the 1990s.

 At the hotel, Homer watches a new "director's cut" of the 1993 family film Free Willy that features Jesse being crushed by the titular whale.
-Homer is saddened by this, and says, "Oh, I don't like this new director's cut!"
+Homer says, "Oh, I don't like this new director's cut!"
 Homer rooms with Skinner at the hotel, and in a reference to the television series The Odd Couple, Skinner picks up a cigar butt from the floor with his umbrella while cleaning the room, just as Tony Randall does in the opening credits of that series.